szwork2013/alternativfeiern_app/README.md

 # AF_Backend

-This will be the new backend for http://alternativ-feiern.de
+This will be the new page replacing current http://alternativ-feiern.de

 Resources: